 Sleep and circadian scientists advocate for ending the twice annual shifting of the clock.
-However, rather than switching to permanent Daylight Saving Time (which has more light at the end of the day), evidence shows that permanent Standard Time (which has more light at the beginning of the day) is linked with better health outcomes.
+However, rather than switching to permanent Daylight Saving Time (which has more light at the end of the day), they prefer permanent Standard Time (which has more light at the beginning of the day).

-In March 2023, Senator Rubio reintroduced a bill that would move the country to permanent Daylight Saving Time.
-If this bill passes, the US would abolish the disruptive twice yearly clock change.
+In March 2022, the United States Senate voted in support of permanent Daylight Saving Time.
+If this bill is approved by the House and signed by President Biden, the US would abolish the disruptive twice yearly clock change in 2023.
 There is general agreement from both the public and the scientific community that changing the clocks twice a year is inconvenient, unhealthy, and risky.

 • The National Sleep Foundation’s 2021 Sleep in America® Poll found that nearly three-quarters of Americans prefer a consistent year-round time system.

 • The shift to Daylight Saving Time in the spring is associated with increases in motor vehicle crashes, cardiovascular morbidity, stroke, and hospital admissions.